Hwacha: Components

 One variant had 5 rows of 10 gun barrels in the launchpad, each of which could fire a bundle of four arrow-like projectiles.

-The back side of the hwacha featured two parallel arms that allowed the operator to push and pull the machine, and a vertical strip designed for in-line attacks or stand ground-sentry positions.
+The back side of the hwacha featured two parallel arms that allowed the operator to push and pull the machine and a vertical strip designed for in-line attacks or ground-sentry positions.

-The wagon-like wheels were usually fastened by wood pivots and iron axles.
-In order to reduce friction between the wheels and the axles, tar oil was used.
+Wood pivots and iron axles usually fastened the wagon-like wheels.
+To reduce friction between the wheels and the axles, tar oil was used.

-Hwachas were usually made of pine wood, although there are some versions made of oak.
-The ropes used were usually made of hemp.

-The Korean army included siege engineers and blacksmiths in order to make repairs to the hwacha in case of damage due to poor road conditions, bad weather, or battle.
+The Korean army included siege engineers and blacksmiths to repair the hwacha in case of damage due to poor road conditions, bad weather, or battle.

 Projectiles

 Unlike the cannons or mortars used in Western warfare during Middle Ages and the 16th century, which required heavy iron balls, hwachas fired arrows which were thin and light, making it an easy-to-maneuver siege weapon.